 • An estimated account earnings summary for today, yesterday, this month or last month.

-• The top five channels or top five sites in descending order of revenue for today, yesterday, 7 days, this month and last month.
+• The top five channels or top five sites in descending order of revenue for today, yesterday, seven days, this month and previous month.

 With the Google Publisher Toolbar, you get an easily accessible account overview and enhanced insight into the ads on your page, together with the ability to manage creatives, without ever leaving your site.

 The Google Publisher Toolbar extension is only available on desktop environments and in one browser, Chrome, but with its new tool consolidation and new platforms coming into play Google has decided instead of to double down for now and remove features as they work on developing holistic solutions, or so they claim.

 Below is a guide for where to find familiar Google Publisher Toolbar functionality after this change.

 Use DFP reports to see estimated revenue for your account or specific channels and URLs.
 You can even schedule and share a report to see results on a regular basis.